 As always, it is best to keep an eye on them and occasionally poke a sharp knife in the pears flesh to check how soft they are.

-Which Pears are best for poaching?
+What kind of Pears are best for Poaching?

 The key to get the perfect result is to choose a Pear that is not quite ripe and that will hold its shape even after poaching for 30 minutes.
 You also want a pear that is relatively sweet to balance the spiced red wine has a rather strong flavour.
 The best pears to use for poaching are: